The nekRS Input Files

 viscosity is not constant.

-SCALARXX
+SCALARXX section

 This section is used to define the transport parameters and solver settings for each